itohio/EasyRobot/pkg/core/math/tensor/types/SPEC.md

 - `Size() int` - Returns the total number of elements
 - `Empty() bool` - Returns true if the tensor is empty (no shape or data)

+#### Memory Layout and Stride Access
+- `Strides(dst []int) []int` - Returns the tensor's strides, computing if necessary.
+If dst is provided and has sufficient capacity, strides are written to dst.
+For contiguous tensors (strides == nil), computes canonical row-major strides from shape.
+For non-contiguous tensors, returns stored strides.
+Returns nil for empty tensors or scalars (rank 0).

+- `IsContiguous() bool` - Reports whether the tensor is contiguous (dense row-major layout).
+A tensor is contiguous if strides == nil (always contiguous, uses canonical strides) OR stored strides match canonical row-major strides for the shape.

+- `Offset() int` - Returns the base offset into the data slice.
+Returns 0 for tensors that start at the beginning of data.
+Non-zero offset is used for views (e.g., slices) that reference a portion of larger array.

+- `DataWithOffset() any` - Returns the data slice adjusted by the tensor's offset.
+For tensors with offset == 0, returns the data as-is.
+For tensors with offset > 0, returns a slice starting at the offset.
+This is a type-agnostic helper that works with all data types.
+Returns nil if the tensor has no data or if offset is out of bounds.

+**Implementation Note**: The `eager_tensor` implementation stores strides and offset internally.
+Contiguous tensors have `strides = nil` (computed on-demand), while non-contiguous tensors store explicit strides.
+This design enables zero-copy views while maintaining backward compatibility.

 #### Element Access
 - `At(indices ...int) float64` - Returns element at given multi-dimensional indices.
 When only one index is provided and tensor rank > 1, uses linear indexing.
 Panics if indices are out of bounds.
 - `SetAt(value float64, indices ...int)` - Sets element at given multi-dimensional indices.
 When only one index is provided and tensor rank > 1, uses linear indexing.
 Panics if indices are out of bounds.